jonburdon/calm-little-stars/README.md

 - To create custom favicon https://www.favicon-generator.org/

 ## What could be implemented in future?
 1. [ ] Photography - This would ideally all be from the same shoot, with a wider range of photos and more different images eg on the benefits and the facts pages.
 Images would also be more precise eg. to signify trust and reassurance.
+Images would be larger (some images have become stretched eg payingattention.jpg).
 2. [ ] Use javascript to ensure images are not loaded at all on mobile view
 3. [ ] Audit site for accessibility to screen readers and implement improvements
 4. [ ] Add button in footer to navigate straight to top of website